-2. Operate analytical instrumentation (i.e. HPLC, Bacterial Endotoxin, AES)
+3. Operate analytical instrumentation (i.e. HPLC, Bacterial Endosafe, pH meter)

-4. Participate in the construction and/or revision of SOPs.
+4. Participate in authoring and/or revising of SOPs and forms.

 5. Write and update protocols, log books, and checklists.

-6. Develop and qualify Quality Control (QC) finished product test methods.
+6. Develop and qualify Quality Control (QC) test methods.

 7. Coordinate testing with contract laboratories and vendors.